Skin Cancer Awareness

 We encourage everyone to get checked and protect yourself from the sun this summer.
 It’s the perfect time to talk about skin cancer – the most common cancer in the United States for men and women.
 It’s important to choose a pharmacy with a wide variety of treatment options, expert clinical support, and the care and compassion you deserve.

-Five Main Types of Skin Cancer 1
+Six Main Types of Skin Cancer

 Lower Your Risk

 There is no sure way to prevent skin cancer.
 Some risk factors such as your age, race, and family history can’t be controlled.
-But there are things you can do to lower your risk of melanoma and other skin cancers2:
+But there are things you can do to lower your risk of melanoma and other skin cancers5:

 • Stay in the shade.